MQ37/markdown-table-editor/README.md

 > **Note:**
 >
  > This tool was entirely vibe coded for a personal use case as an alternative to using Vim macros for reordering markdown tables.
+Vim is an elegant tool, but this is much faster.

 ## ✨ What You Can Do